ChinaKnowledge.de -

 May 28, 2012 © Ulrich Theobald

-According to the bibliographic treatises in the Xintangshu 新唐書 and Songshi 宋史, the Chaoye qianzai had a length of 20 juan "scrolls" and a supplement of 3 juan.
-The original book is lost and could only be reconstructed from the 2 juan long fragment included in the reprint series Baoyantang miji 寶顏堂秘笈 and the encyclopedia Taiping guangji 太平廣記.
-Fragments are also included in the collection Shuofu 說郛 and the reprint series Gujin shuohai 古今說海, Lidai xiaoshi 歷代小史, Xu baichuan xuehai 續百川學海》本, Wuchao xiaoshuo 五朝小說, Tangren shuohui 唐人說薈, Tangdai congshu 唐代叢書 and Shuoku 說庫.
-These surviving parts constitute a book with a length of 6 juan that is included in the imperial series Siku quanshu 四庫全書 and the Congshu jicheng 叢書集成.
-Fragments quoted in several of these sources have in some places a different wording.
-A further problem is that the surviving parts include stories from a time when Zhang Zhuo was already dead.
-These must have been added later.
+According to the bibliographical treatises in the Xintangshu 新唐書 and Songshi 宋史, the Chaoye qianzai had a length of 20 juan "scrolls" and a supplement of 3 juan.
+The original book is lost and could only be reconstructed from the 2-juan-long fragment included in the series Baoyantang miji 寶顏堂秘笈 and the encyclopaedia Taiping guangji 太平廣記.
+Fragments are also included in the collection Shuofu 說郛 and the series Gujin shuohai 古今說海, Lidai xiaoshi 歷代小史, Xu baichuan xuehai 續百川學海》本, Wuchao xiaoshuo 五朝小說, Tangren shuohui 唐人說薈, Tangdai congshu 唐代叢書 and Shuoku 說庫.

-A modern edition of the Chaoye qianzai, commented by Zhao Shouyan 趙守儼, was published in 1979 by the Zhonghua shuju press 中華書局 in a joint edition together with the book Sui-Tang jiahua 隋唐嘉話 in the series Tang-Song shiliao biji congkan 唐宋史料筆記叢刊.
+A modern edition of the Chaoye qianzai, commented by Zhao Shouyan 趙守儼, was published in 1979 by the Zhonghua Shuju Press 中華書局 in a joint volume together with the book Sui-Tang jiahua 隋唐嘉話 in the series Tang-Song shiliao biji congkan 唐宋史料筆記叢刊.

 Sources:

-Zhu Jincheng 朱金城 (1986).
-"Chaoye qianzai 朝野僉載", in: Zhongguo da baike quanshu 中國大百科全書, Zhongguo wenxue 中國文學, vol. 1, p.
-68. Beijing/Shanghai: Zhongguo da baike quanshu chubanshe.
+Zhu Jincheng 朱金城.
+1986.
+"Chaoye qianzai 朝野僉載."
+In Zhongguo da baike quanshu 中國大百科全書, part Zhongguo wenxue 中國文學, vol. 1, 68.
+Beijing and Shanghai: Zhongguo da baike quanshu chubanshe.